alterway/formations/labs/liascript/labs-docker-fundamentals.md

 11 root 0 :00 ps
 ```

-docker container exec launches a new process inside an already running container.
+`docker container exec` launches a new process inside an already running container.

+Notes

-Note the output of ps in this case: it sees the PID tree as it appears inside the container’s
+>The output of ps in this case: it sees the PID tree as it appears inside the container’s
-kernel namespaces.
+>kernel namespaces.
 So from that perspective, ping looks like PID 1 since it is the primary
-process inside this container, rather than the host system PID returned by
+>process inside this container, rather than the host system PID returned by
+>docker container top.
-docker container top.
-Despite the different PIDs, these pings are the exact same
-process, as we saw previously when killing the host ping exited the container; this is the
+>Despite the different PIDs, these pings are the exact same process, as we saw previously when killing the host ping exited the container;
-kernel PID namespace in action.
+>this is the kernel PID namespace in action.

 <p style="color: purple"><b>
 Step 3</b></p>

-***Launch an interactive shell inside your running container:***
+**Launch an interactive shell inside your running container:**

 ```shell
 docker container exec -it <container ID> sh
 / #
 ```

 From here, you have an interactive prompt you can use to explore your container’s
 filesystem and namespaces, similar to if you SSHed into a remote host.
 Try out some